 PTO accruals are available for use in the pay period following completion of the initial probationary period of 90 days.
-PTO may not be taken before it is actually accrued.
+PTO may not be taken before it is actually accrued, however, future PTO may be requested and may be approved prior to actual accrual.
+Once the approved period arrives, if the employee does not have enough accrued PTO, they will only be paid the accrued amount available.
 PTO hours are to be taken in fifteen (15) minute increments.